tunajaw/SCC-dataset/README.md

-# SCC-dataset
+# SCCP-dataset
-The repo contains SCC (Some Cute Cat) dataset, which can (maybe) use at Few Shot Learning.
+The repo contains SCCP (Some Cute Cats on Pillow) dataset, which can (maybe) use at Few Shot Learning.

+Currently, there have 8 kinds of cats, each of them contains 60 images.